JRHattan/Dummy_Hub/README.md

 ![accuracy score](https://github.com/JRHattan/Dummy_Hub/blob/main/Resources/accuracy%20score.PNG)

 ## Database
 We built a provisional SQLite database that takes sample loan data from our Lending Club loan dataset and creates a dataframe that can be read into our Machine Learning model.
+We filtered the dataset down from 2.2million rows of loan data to about 40,000 rows (sorting by date to capture only 2 months worth of data) and selecting 10 columns of loan data to build our initial sample dataset to feed into the machine learning model.

 ![Database connection](https://github.com/JRHattan/Dummy_Hub/blob/main/Resources/Database%20connection.PNG)